 Yamcha from Dragon Ball Abridged isn't any more a jackass than most of the other characters and less a jackass than some, but everyone likes to belittle him because they see him as weak.

-The Tumblr name for this type of person is "Moon Moon", due to a post where someone got "Moon Moon" on a wolf-name generator and commented that she would be the wolf no one likes ("OH SHIT WHO BROUGHT FUCKING MOON MOON ALONG?")
+The Tumblr and Tickld name for this type of person is "Moon Moon", due to a post where someone got "Moon Moon" on a wolf-name generator and commented that she would be the wolf no one likes ("OH SHIT WHO BROUGHT FUCKING MOON MOON ALONG?")

 South Park.
 Eric Cartman, due to Proximity, Seniority, and occasionally Supervision (at least on Kyle's part...).
 This is the kid whose crowning moment was getting a kid to eat a bowl of chili made from his parents.
 Yet he'll frequently be included in the activities of the other boys when he isn't busy being the active threat.
 To quote Chef from "The Biggest Douche in the Universe"